Depression can affect everyone and be detrimental to your daily routine. Mind Health Group is here to help.

 For some, untreated depression can result in thoughts or actions of self-harm or suicide.
 Seeking an evaluation for an accurate diagnosis and treatment can alleviate your symptoms and help you stay in control of your life.

-Psychotherapy: Psychotherapy involves talking about environmental triggers that influence your depression, such as relationships, your job, or your financial situation.
-Our Life Skills Village division has trained therapists ready and willing to help.
+Psychotherapy involves talking about environmental triggers that influence your depression, such as relationships, your job, or your financial situation.
+Our therapy division has trained therapists ready and willing to help.